onox/wayland-ada/README.md

  - *wayland_ada_scanner*.
 A tool to generate thick bindings for various Wayland protocols.

+ - *wayland_ada_info*.
+A tool to display information about interfaces advertised by the currently running Wayland compositor.

  - *wayland_client_ada*.
 Thick bindings for the core Wayland protocol.
    Additionally provides thin bindings for libwayland-client to be used by this crate and *wayland_protocols_ada*.